 Up to the late 1700s and early 1800s, most handguns were single-shot, muzzle loading designs which used sparks from a piece of flint to ignite black powder.
 There were multi-barrel pistols, but on most, pulling the trigger fired all the barrels simultaneously.
 Reloading was slow and cumbersome and even a light shower of rain could render a pistol incapable of firing.
 However, in 1807 a patent was accepted for the percussion cap.
 This was a small copper cap filled with percussion sensitive material such as mercury fulminate or potassium chlorate.
 If the percussion cap was struck by the hammer of a pistol, it produced a small explosion which was then used to fire the main charge.
 Percussion caps were reliable and less prone to failure due to damp than the flint/black powder system.
 A number of muzzle loading pistols were produced which used percussion caps, but most were still single-shot designs.

-In 1830, a young American, Samuel Colt, was sent to spend some time as begin a seafarer.
+In 1830, a young American, Samuel Colt, was sent to spend some time as a seafarer.
 The 16-year-old lad was interested in firearms and pyrotechnics (one of his most prized possessions was his Grandfather’s flintlock pistol).
 His ability to produce spectacular explosions and fireworks had made him very popular with his friends at school, until one of his experiments led to a fire which resulted in his expulsion.
-Looking for a suitable career for his son (and presumably one which would keep him as far as possible for explosives), Samuel’s father decided that seafaring might provide a safe outlet for his son’s interests and enthusiasm.
+Looking for a suitable career for his son (and presumably one which would keep him as far as possible away from explosives), Samuel’s father decided that seafaring might provide a safe outlet for his son’s interests and enthusiasm.
 Samuel joined the small brig Corvo, sailing between the US and Calcutta.
 Legend has it that Colt spent time during the voyage examining the ratchet and pawl mechanism used to control the ship’s steering gear and pondering whether a similar mechanism could be used to index multiple barrels in a handgun?
 He later claimed that he whittled a prototype pistol with revolving barrels from wood while on the ship to confirm that this was possible.

 Colt Paterson revolver